-A $200 MILLION field upgrade has paved the way for Deception Bay Soccer Club to host international-grade football.
+A $200 THOUSAND field upgrade has paved the way for Deception Bay Soccer Club to host international-grade football.

 In just six days the Sunshine Coast Fire will do battle with the Malaysian national under-23s on the former Junior Club of the Year's newly resurfaced pitch.